Skip to content

 }

-In addition to the basic ak_id and ak_secret, some cloud platform accounts may also need to provide additional content, such as AWS using iam roles, which requires configuring assume_role_arn, role_session_name, etc. For specific details, refer to Amazon (AWS) Code Example.
+Besides the most basic ak_id and ak_secret, some cloud platform accounts may require additional content simultaneously, such as AWS needing to configure assume_role_arn, role_session_name, etc., when using an iam role.
+For details, please refer to Amazon (AWS) Code Example.

-Finally, each account also allows adding an extra_tags field, allowing users to add the same tags uniformly to the collected data, making it easier to identify different data accounts in Guance.
+Finally, each account also allows adding an extra_tags field, allowing users to uniformly add the same tags to the collected data, making it easy to identify which account the data belongs to in Guance.

-The Key and Value of extra_tags are both strings, with no content restrictions, and support multiple Key and Value.
+Both the Key and Value of extra_tags are strings, the content is unlimited, and multiple Key-Value pairs are supported.

-In this example, we configure { 'account_name': 'My Alibaba Cloud Account' } for extra_tags, adding the account_name="My Alibaba Cloud Account" tag to all data of this account.
+In this example, by configuring { 'account_name': 'My Alibaba Cloud Account' } for extra_tags, all data from this account is tagged with account_name="My Alibaba Cloud Account".

-In DataFlux Func, all code must be included in a function decorated with @DFF.API(...).
+In DataFlux Func, all code must be contained within a function decorated with @DFF.API(...).

 @DFF.API('Execute Cloud Asset Synchronization')